Fault tolerant Operations in Majorana-based Quantum Codes: Gates, Measurements and High Rate Constructions: Background

 where $a_i,a_i^{\dagger}$ are the fermionic creation and annihilation operators fulfilling $\lbrace a_i,a_i^\dagger \rbrace=1$.
 Majoranas have anti-commutation relations

 One can define a group $\text{Maj}(2n)$ for $2n$ Majorana modes, analogous to the Pauli group $P_n$, where the group is generated by Majorana monomials:

 Similar to the Pauli group, the order of this group is $2^{2n+1}$.
 In MZM based architectures, each physical Majorana mode can be individually manipulated using gates, or Majorana bilinears can be measured.
 Hence logical states, commonly qubit states can be encoded into these modes and controlled.

-While for concreteness, our work will be mostly formulated in the language of Majorana zero modes realized in nanowires, there are other platforms in which Majorana computation can be realized.
+While Majorana zero modes and their manipulation was the original motivation for this paper, it is interesting to note that these codes also bear value for fermionic neutral atoms.
 In neutral atoms, fermionic sites are realized by sites of an optical lattice or a grid of optical tweezers~\cite{gonzalez-cuadra_fermionic_2023, schuckert2024fermionqubitfaulttolerantquantumcomputing}.
 Each of these sites can either be occupied by a fermionic atom (encoding the state $\ket{1}$) or not (encoding the state $\ket{0}$).
 Destroying or creating a fermion is then denoted with the complex fermionic operators $a_i$ and $a_i^\dagger$, respectively, and Majorana fermions are encoded into the real and imaginary parts of these complex fermionic operators.
 Similarly, electrons in dots and donors in silicon realize complex fermions and can be braided using tunneling~\cite{wang2022a} and pairing induced by the proximity effect with a superconductor.
 Moreover, qubit-fermion gates with hyperfine qubits in these platforms yield further flexibility~\cite{rad2024,schuckert2024fermionqubitfaulttolerantquantumcomputing}.

+It is worth pointing out the normal physical setting for these systems corresponds to a particle number conservation constraint.
+More precisely, this means that physical Hamiltonian $H_{\text{f}}$ commutes with the total fermion number $N_{\text{tot}}$, which is a \textit{symmetry}, and hence $H_{\text{f}}$ can be written in a block diagonal form, and similarly, the Hilbert space can also be written in this block diagonal basis

+Moreover, the native unitaries are also considered to be \textit{number conserving} operations.
+However, this is not an essential constraint, and people have shown proposals where the number conserving constraint can be lifted, either using reference systems \cite{ott2024errorcorrectedfermionicquantumprocessors} or by engineering specific \textbf{pairing} gates \cite{schuckert2024fermionqubitfaulttolerantquantumcomputing}.
+Doing so changes the symmetry from $S=N_{\text{tot}}$ to $S=P_{\text{tot}}$, so $H_{\text{f}}$ is instead block diagonal in the total parity basis, and the Hilbert space $\mathcal{H}_f$ also becomes a $Z_2$ graded space.
+For our purpose, this means that we can use Majorana modes to represent physical degrees of freedom instead of fermions, and apply parity-preserving unitaries to our system.